tana/pico-std-rust/README.md

 cargo flash --chip RP2040 --elf .\build\pico-std-rust.elf
 ```

-Probably drag-and-drop using boot mode will also work.
+Probably, converting ELF to UF2 and drag-and-drop flashing using BOOTSEL will also work.

+## TODO
+- [ ] Automatically invoke CMake from Cargo
+- [ ] embedded-hal integration
+- [ ] Networking support for Pico W

 ## License
 Portions written by me are licensed under MIT or Apache 2.0 license.